 My next problem was the excuse.
 How would I get out of the house for three whole days and have my parents not know where I was?
 I fabricated a ski-trip story.
 I was going with Debbie, whose family was already in Montana, waiting for us to drive out.
 Oh, and there was no phone in that cabin in Montana.
 My parents liked Debbie and we were leaving early on Wednesday, this still being Christmas vacation, and so my parents went along with it.
 It’s hard to believe they went along with it, but people sort of didn’t do the expected thing in those days.
 They didn’t call other parents.
 Or maybe it was my parents who didn’t call other parents.
 Maybe it was their German-ness, and part of becoming American, all out, was to let your daughter do what her American friends did, the way they did it.

 I was on a ladder in my parents’ bedroom rummaging through cupboards when I heard the front door.
 I had just found my passport in a box full of snapshots waiting to be pasted into albums.
 I’d stopped searching long enough to look through the ones of me as a baby.
-They must have been taken all on one day because in each one I was wearing the same thing: a knit hat with a V that dropped so low, it reached the bridge of my nose.
+They must have been taken all on one day because in each one I was wearing the same I was wearing the same knit hat with a V that dropped so low, it reached the bridge of my nose.
 I’d bet my grandmother had knit it and sent it to America.
 In one of them, I was sitting up in an old-fashioned buggy with a large, curved rattan handle, big wheels and a pulled-back frilly canopy.
 I was probably four months old, a fat baby.
-My hands were stretched and my eyes were focused on the mattress in front of me, like I was about to grab something—a futile baby-act, reaching but always missing that toy that doll that piece of colored fuzz.
+My hands were stretched and my eyes were focused on the mattress in front of me, like I was about to grab something—a futile baby-act, reaching but always missing that toy, that doll, that piece of colored fuzz.
 The sun was bright, and then I wondered if the photo was even taken in America.
 I hadn’t come to this country until I was ten months old.
 It must have been in Sweden, where I was born.
 No wonder the buggy looked old-fashioned.

 But the front door had opened and I quickly shut the box, grabbed my US passport, and scurried down the ladder.
 I assumed it was my mother back from the store, or whatever she did during the long days she was home, no husband, no eyes to shine flashlights at.
 I’d be cool, tell her I was home early and I’d spin an excuse, like a school project.
 But it wasn’t my mother; it was Audrey.

 I always thought of my sister with red hair, like Little Orphan Annie, but she was blonde, like we all were blonde.
-I always saw her with her stockings mismatched, Pippi Longstocking-like, too, but today she was cute, wearing jeans with raw edges and an Indian-embroidered shirt, something Papa bought her in San Francisco (when he visited a girlfriend).
+I always saw her with her stockings mismatched, Pippi Longstocking-like, too, but today she was cute, wearing jeans with raw edges and an Indian-embroidered shirt, something Papa bought her in San Francisco (where he visited a girlfriend).
 She even wore patchouli oil and I wondered how she knew about that.
 Only hippies knew about that.

 Audrey didn’t ask why I was home.
 I didn’t ask her either.
 We began talking.
 It was not often we did this.
 For whatever reason, we were not close.
 I hated her, actually, although now I could not tell you why.
 There exists a photo of my mother with her darling new baby draped in swaddling blankets on her lap.
 Her eyes gaze lovingly at this child.
 Next to her is a girl, me, four years old, wearing a Trachtenkleid, German for “traditional dress.”
 It is clearly a Swedish traditional dress, likely a gift from my Swedish oma, because it’s brilliant yellow, the kind only Sweden claims as a personal invention.
 Tied around her waist is a white apron with red embroidered flowers.
 The girl in the picture is wearing a hat with that same V intersecting her eyebrows.
 This is not what I notice first when I look at the photo, though.
 What I see first is the frown and crunched eyebrows and lips like an upside-down U. One of my hands is up under the hanging blanket.
 I imagine I was pinching that baby’s foot, hard.
 I imagine I was thinking: When everything was going so well, my mama and papa all to myself, what business does she have showing up?
 Audrey paid for it the rest of our child-lives.
 I rarely talked to her and wanted even less to do with her.
 But today we hung out like it was natural all along to be friends.